sqlobject/sqlobject/ANNOUNCE.rst

 The contributors for this release are:

+* Igor Yudytskiy.
+Thanks for PR #194:
+  fix: connect to old mssql versions via set tds_version uri parameter.

 * Dave Mulligan fixed #195: Minor ``NameError`` in ``pgconnection.py``
   when using ``psycopg`` version 1 with a non-default port.
-Many thanks!
+Thanks!

 * GH user ghaushe-ampere.
 Thanks for finding an obscure bug!

 For a more complete list, please see the news: http://sqlobject.org/News.html